Stay safe near open water

 In Bedfordshire in recent years there have been a number of deaths in rivers and open water.
 It may seem tempting to go for a swim in rivers, lakes and ponds, especially in the summer months, but there are hidden dangers which can catch even the strongest of swimmers off guard.
 Not all deaths have occurred in the summer however.
-It can be just as dangers to walk alongside a river during the winter, especially if you’ve had a drink around Christmas time.
+It can be just as dangers to walk alongside a river during the winter, especially if you’ve had a drink.

 The video ‘Beneath the Surface’, made by Royal Life Saving Society, shows real stories from families who have lost loved ones due to accidental drowning.